Exploring the Yard of Exuberant Refuge, half 1

 A gargoyle crouches atop a purple pillar.

-Shorter pillars present glass and rocks.
+Shorter pillars current glass and rocks.

-These rubber snakes add to the jungle vibe.
+rubber snakes add to the jungle vibe.

 Mossy Buddha on a concrete bench